kepplemr/deathnut/README.md

 get_auth_header() method defined in the base interface.

 The actual extraction of user information from these headers is done [here](deathnut/util/jwt.py).

+For an example of how we test dimsum cloud endpoints E2E, see [here](https://github.com/cephalo-ai/dimsum/blob/master/tests/auth/ce_auth.py).

 # deathnut deployment